Mohammed Daud Daud: Mobile opium processing labs

 Reports seem to suggest Afghan drug traffickers are turning to new concealment methods.
 Mobile processing labs started to be seen at the end of 2003 and beginning of 2004.
 These processing labs can be difficult to locate.
 According to Daud "reports and tip-offs" have to be relied on in order to find them.
 Daud added: "Previously, they were using wood in their big laboratories.
 They could not move [them] and we started to find their laboratories, so they decided to make all their laboratories into mobile labs so they can carry them to different places.
 They started using gas and diesel [as fuel]."
 Afghan counter-narcotics police point to key smugglers having strong links with processing laboratories and say that laboratories are sometimes heavily guarded.

 "They have a lot of weapons, and in some areas they are supported by government officials," said Daud, although he would not reveal in which areas guarded laboratories had been a particular problem.
 A Kandahar resident who has had close contact with the drugs trade said that laboratories, often just comprising metal drums and a large press, are mainly located in the border areas.
 The location of laboratories in these areas points to the involvement of Pakistani chemists.

 Death

 Daud was assassinated in a Taliban bomb attack in Taloqan, after a meeting held in the headquarters of the provincial governor of Takhar Province.
 Six people, including two German soldiers, were killed.
 The commander of ISAF troops in North Afghanistan, General Markus Kneip, was wounded.
 The Taliban claimed responsibility for the attack, with the Islamic Movement of Uzbekistan also believed to have played a role.

 Narcotics trade allegations

-Daud was accused of being involved in the narcotics trade and using his post as head of the counternarcotics police to provide safe passage to smugglers.
+Daud was accused of being involved in the narcotics trade and using his post as head of the counter-narcotics police to provide safe passage to smugglers.